devonfox/whobot/README.md

 *Devon Fox 2022*

-This discord bot is for self-educational purposes, and is using the `discord.js` framework.
+This discord bot is for self-educational purposes.

+## Dependencies
+* `discord.js` framework